SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Either the value of the OSM ele tag, or for some features used to pass a "more detailed name" to the display map style.
 This allows (for example) "headline information" to be displayed for a signpost at lower zoom levels but detailed directions at higher ones.

+### way_area

+Set to the results of "Area()" for certain types of closed polygons (currently "natural=water").
+Values here are roughly 2.9 times the equivalent raster way_area values.

 ## "waterway"